Saturday 1 July 2017

 Readers of my previous liner notes will have observed a preponderance of tracks by ‘the groop’ Stereolab.
 I think I was introduced to them by the guy who used to own many tapes, but I can’t be sure.
 I do know that my first Stereolab purchase was the 10” EP Ping Pong, bought in July 1994.
 I’m by no means a completist when it comes to such things, but I own most of their studio albums, as well as one EP, a mini-LP and a couple of compilations.
 Sound-Dust is Stereolab’s seventh album.
 I purchased it on vinyl, one of only 1,800 copies pressed.
 Where I place a Stereolab tune on any playlist will depend on the tempo of the tune I want to place.
 'Captain Easychord' is quite an upbeat number, a perfect antidote to the funereal tenor of 'Five Years', and so it becomes the second track of the compilation.

 Pavement’s dissolution was sudden, although their final album, Terror Twilight, felt laboured at times.
 Stephen Malkmus didn’t hang about getting himself back in the proverbial saddle.
 Just two years passed before he released Stephen Malkmus, the same amount of time that separated the last three Pavement albums.
 It wasn’t a radical departure from his former band’s sound, but Malkmus seemed reinvigorated.
-The song where he imagines himself as Yul Brynner – 'Jo Jo’s Jacket' – is particularly amusing, although I've gone with 'Phantasies'.
-Both were released as singles.
+In 'Jo Jo's Jacket', Malkmus imagines himself as Yul Brynner: 'I'm not what you think I am.
+I'm the King of Siam.
+I've got a bald head, my name is Yul Brynner, and I am a famous movie star.'
+'Jo Jo’s Jacket' was the fourth single from aforementioned album, which seems excessive, even if it might be the best of the lot.

 One cannot underestimate the impact The Strokes debut album Is This It had on the musical landscape, capturing the hearts and minds of indie kids everywhere.
 It wasn’t just about the tunes, let alone the lyrical content, but also the band’s image.
 At the time, indie music was going through one of its sartorially safe phases.
 The difference between this and what The Strokes wore is rather subtle.
 Boot-cut jeans were eschewed in favour of straight-legged slacks, stout Nike trainers were swapped for svelte Converse All Stars, T-shirts became tight and open necked, shirts were bought second-hand and sometimes worn with a tie, leather jackets were pure vintage, hair was all over the place.
-Basically, they looked like Blondie did in the 1970s.
-It was almost a return to the early-to-mid 1990s, and what might have happened to Britpop if Oasis hadn’t come along and made it all baggy.
+Basically, they looked like Blondie.
+It was almost a return to the early-to-mid 1990s and the way Britpop was before Oasis came along and made it all baggy.
 Bands like Travis, Stereophonics and Coldplay must have been all at sea.

 A year earlier and Radiohead might have been too.
 Fortunately for them they’d already managed to disassociate themselves from the dreariness of the post-Britpop scene and could therefore coexist alongside whatever the latest thing might be.
 They deserved to.
 'Idioteque' is an example of indie music transcending indie music and just being music – their best tune since 'Airbag' – and I put together a Best of Radiohead playlist off the back of it.